Autopilot

 - 4

-Reduces pointless mode switching by keeping one smart mode with a style choice instead of several overlapping value modes.
+Reduces pointless mode switching by keeping one smart mode instead of several overlapping value modes or style variants.

 Guardrails and stop conditions

-- Reserve protection and refill checks can stop an otherwise attractive export action.
+- Reserve protection and bill-protection checks can stop an otherwise attractive export action.

 - Low-confidence telemetry or control safety limits can make the mode hold rather than trade.